-The research reveals that the concepts of Ekongoro and Emumi are effective strategies for environmental protection.
-As revealed by the informants, Ekongoro "exists" in wetlands, while Emumi is believed to live in the forest.
-The inhabitants do not destroy the wetlands and the forests because they fear the presence of Ekongoro and Emumi.
-As a result of this fear the terrestrial wetlands and forests are inadvertently protected.
-Sindano, Utete & Ilukena, Environmental protection using indigenous knowledge (IK) methods and skills for sustainability: A case study in the Kavango East and West regions, pp. 104-117
+The research reveals that the concept of Ekongoro and Emumi are effective strategies for environmental protection.
+As revealed by the informants, Ekongoro 'exists' in wetlands while Emumi is believed to live in the forest.
+The inhabitants do not destroy the wetlands and the forest because they fear the presence of Ekongoro and Emumi respectively.
+As a result of this fear the terrestrial wetlands and forest are inadvertently protected.